sbohfm/sbohfm/README.md

 > Someone just hire me pls

 📒 But I have a [Repl](https://replit.com/@sbohfm) too -- as notebook for all things mildly interesting (for me) related to coding.
 That's the place you want to go to find study notes, small projects, prototypes and drafts I might've forgotten.
 On the other hand, this Github is the place where big stuff will live: guided, open source projects, event-related-tech/contests/challenges or relevant pieces from the said notebook!
-They're related in some sense.

 > Someone?